Navigation

 Brendan Joel Kelley

-Angelo's Taverna was serving up blistered chargrilled bourbon oysters, which were rich and meaty, while Penn Street Kitchen served up Colorado Asian shrimp on a smoked miso risotto cake with Fresno chili prawn butter, pickled Palisade peach relish, and Olathe sweet corn furikake.
+Angelo's Taverna was serving up blistered chargrilled bourbon oysters, which were rich and meaty, while Penn Street Kitchen offered Colorado Asian shrimp on a smoked miso risotto cake with Fresno chili prawn butter, pickled Palisade peach relish and Olathe sweet corn furikake.
 This was my partner's favorite, "because it's not halibut, y'know?"

-My personal preference was a tuna dish from Bonny & Read, a Colorado Springs seafood restaurant.
-It was black garlic and yuzu tuna with an avocado mousse and pineapple yuzu reduction topped with sesame seeds and wasabi mayo.
+My personal preference was a tuna dish from Bonny & Read, a Colorado Springs seafood restaurant: black garlic and yuzu tuna with an avocado mousse and pineapple yuzu reduction topped with sesame seeds and wasabi mayo.
 The texture was lush, decadent even, with the citrus and garlic facing off on the palate.

-The multitudinous tastes were well worth the occasionally long lines; the lines moved fast, and this was likely the biggest concentration of seafood restaurants showing off their finest delicacies you'll find in our far-from-the-sea metro.
+The multitudinous tastes were well worth the occasionally long lines; they moved fast, and this was likely the biggest concentration of seafood restaurants showing off their finest delicacies you'll find in our far-from-the-sea metro.